Policy Position

-The White Paper proposes a programme of local government reorganisation for all two-tier areas as well as for smaller or failing unitary areas.
-It envisages that for most areas, unitary councils will have a population of 500,000 or more, but that there may be exceptions to this general position.
+The White Paper proposed a programme of local government reorganisation for all two-tier areas as well as for smaller or failing unitary areas.
+It envisaged that for most areas, unitary councils would have a population of 500,000 or more, but that there may be exceptions to this general position.

 Legislative framework